RamdlanFaqih/peworld-next/README.md

    This command will start the development server, and you can view your Peworld website frontend by visiting `http://localhost:3000` in your web browser.

-Now, you have successfully installed Next.js and set up your Peworld website frontend project locally.
-You can start developing and customizing your website further based on your project requirements.
+Congrlatulations, you can set up the Peworld website frontend for development.

 ## Screenshots